browserstate/history.js/README.md

 - Changing the hash of the page causes `onpopstate` to fire (this is expected/standard functionality).
 To ensure correct compatibility between HTML5 and HTML4 browsers the following events have been created:
 	- `window.onstatechange`: this is the same as the `onpopstate` event except it does not fire for traditional anchors
 	- `window.onanchorchange`: this is the same as the `onhashchange` event except it does not fire for states
-- Known Issues
-	- Opera 11 fails to create history entries when under stressful loads (events fire perfectly, just the history events fail) - there is nothing we can do about this
-	- Mercury iOS fails to apply url changes (hashes and HTML5 History API states) - there is nothing we can do about this

 ## History